Takakiriy/new-commit/README.md

 - `.commit_before_pull` folder: Contents of current folder before pull command
 - `.commit_repository` folder: Copy of the latest repository folder

-The push command will also delete `.commit_before_pull` folder and `.commit_repository` folder in addition to the normal push command behavior.

 The pull command can have conflicts.

     $ cd __WorkingDirectory__